 Struggling to get conversions on your landing page?
 Read the 4 myths we see brands take as gossip and that could be hurting your conversion rate.
+Building a high converting landing pages in 7 days IS possible.

-I want to break down why each of these are wrong individually but also as a whole package when you are building landing pages in Unbounce, your WordPress CMS or with your development team.
+I want to break down why each of these are wrong individually, but also as a whole package when you are building landing pages in Unbounce, your WordPress CMS or with your development team.

 You always need to make sure you are building the right experience for the people you are targeting with your paid ads.
 Very few things in marketing are binary.
 Lets dig into each of these myths and see what’s going on.